 - Hold a book character dress-up day

-- Allow students to request specific titles/subjects/genres to be purchased
+- Let students request specific titles/subjects/genres to be purchased

 - Set up a book tournament (think March Madness with brackets)